saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 ### What is this?

-This is a interactive DraftJS learning resource, setup using `create-react-app`, `react-router-browser`, `marked`, `bootstrap`, and of course `draft-js`, and `immutable` npm packages; for the sole purpose of making the learning ride easy to DraftJS' newcomers.
+This is an interactive DraftJS learning resource, setup using `create-react-app`, `react-router-browser`, `marked`, `bootstrap`, and of course `draft-js`, and `immutable` npm packages; for the sole purpose of making the learning ride easy to DraftJS' newcomers.

 If you already know React, and want to learn DraftJS, then you're probably at the right place!